abhinavpingle06/Automation_Hub/README.md

-# Automation Hub

-## Overview

-A simplified way to find & share automation ideas.
+# 🔎 Automation Hub - A simplified way to find & share automation ideas 🚀

 Unlike other webpages which provides automation codes for dedicated automation tool - We focused more on centralizing this, letting the users to share variety of automations ideas using different automation tools such as n8n, Blue Prism, Zapier, and many more...

 ## Tech Stack